MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-managing-projects-with-jobs.md

 4. Choose the **OK** button to save the changes.

-## Setting Up a Project
+## Setting up a project

 In this scenario, CRONUS won a contract with a customer, Progressive Home Furnishings, to design a conference and dining hall.
 The customer is based in the United States and the project requires special software.
 The project manager reaches an agreement with the customer and creates a project that covers the agreement.

 ### To set up a project